PuruVJ/puruvjdev3/src/blog/golang-as-javascripter.md

 {{ series-links }}

 I have been into coding since early 2015.
 That's about 6 years now.
-In that time I have done HTML CSS JavaScript, it's supersets TypeScript(My most favorite language of all time 😌) and Dart, Python as a form of timepass, and C and C++ in university curriculum.
+In that time I have done HTML CSS JavaScript, its supersets TypeScript(My favorite language of all time 😌) and Dart, some light Python, and C and C++ in university curriculum.

 Recently, Golang caught my eye.
 So I had been casually reading its documentation, the tutorial, some articles.
-Not really trying it out, in the sense opening VSCode and writing the code.
-That didn't happen.
+Not really trying it out, in the sense of opening VSCode and writing the actual code.

 I was just trying to get a feel for the patterns.
 Because the more sources you learn from, the better you become, no matter if the context is entirely different.
 Concepts and Patterns bleed over to other things.

 Now here's one thing about me: I am a die-hard JavaScripter(That's not an official term, but who cares, let's consider it is, for now 😋).
 I write everything in JavaScript or TypeScript(Basically JavaScript with Types and futuristic features).
 Whether it's an app, or a small script or heck, even something where using Python would be better, I still go with JavaScript.

 Why?
 Because JavaScript is extremely flexible.
 As a language alone, it can literally do **anything**.
-It is a very simple language.
+It is a very easy language.
 There are a dozen ways to do anything in it.
-Then you include the **Modular** aspect of it in the equation, like [NPM](https://www.npmjs.com/), and JavaScript reaches a godly level.
+Then you include the **Modular** aspect of it in the equation, and the huge registry, [NPM](https://www.npmjs.com/), and JavaScript reaches a godly level.

 Yet at the same time, it is explicit enough.
-You have to declare variable first before using it using `const` or `let`, unlike Python, which leads to confusion about **where** the variable is coming from!!
+You have to declare variable first before using it with `const` or `let`, unlike Python, which leads to confusion about **where** the variable is coming from!!

 JavaScript uses curly braces for blocks instead of indentation.
 People would say Python looks cleaner without those braces, and I agree.
 It **looks** cleaner.
 But while reading, that indentation confuses me, as in, the line I'm reading belongs to which block exactly.
 Plus writing it is really risky.
 You might end up accidentally removing indentation from a line at the end of a block and it becomes a part of the outer block.
 It **has happened to me**, countless times.